linode/docs/docs/tools-reference/linux-system-administration-basics.md

     vmstat 1 20

-This runs a vmstat every second, twenty times.
-We find this gives a pretty good sample of the current state of the system.
+This runs a vmstat every second, twenty times, giving a sample of the current state of the system.
 The output generated resembles the following:

     procs -----------memory---------- ---swap-- -----io---- -system-- ----cpu----
      r  b   swpd   free   buff  cache   si   so    bi    bo   in   cs us sy id wa